 The condo board enforces community rules and manages the upkeep of the condo’s shared amenities.
 Many condo boards choose to hire a property management company to handle these tasks and other day-to-day responsibilities.

 So what’s the difference between condos and co-ops?

 At first glance, condos and co-ops may appear similar.
-In both cases, residents pay fees towards the maintenance and repair of shared amenities.
+In both cases, residents pay fees for the maintenance and repair of shared amenities.
 However, there are some significant differences that can impact which option is right for you.
-Before purchasing either a condo or a co-op, make sure you are crystal-clear on the distinctions.
+Before purchasing either a condo or a co-op, make sure you are crystal clear on the distinctions.